metalsmith/in-place/Readme.md

 ### Consolidate

 Any unrecognised options will be passed on to consolidate.js.
 You can use this, for example, to disable caching by passing `cache: false`.
 See the [consolidate.js documentation](https://github.com/tj/consolidate.js) for all options supported by consolidate.

+### Filename property

+Some templating engines require a `filename` property to be set on each file, if you want to include or extend templates.
+For that, use [metalsmith-filenames](https://github.com/MoOx/metalsmith-filenames).

 ## Origins